myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 ```

 So now let's encrypt our samples with all our cipher algorithms defined in the file `ciphers.list`.
-I use this script for achieving this task:
+I use this script to achieve this task:

 ```sh
 #!/bin/bash